Electric Insights

 2

-Convert complex statistics into intuitive percentage-point impacts that decision-makers and engaged citizens can understand and act upon.
+Convert complex statistics into intuitive percentage-point effects that decision-makers and engaged citizens can understand and act upon.

 3